ScottLogic/blog/hsauve/_posts/2025-05-23-read-the-books-should-junior-developers-use-llms.md

 I started my career in software development as a graduate just a few months after the first demo of ChatGPT had been released.
 With limited experience and exposure to code, and with a non-coding related background, I felt I needed all the help I could get so at the time Large Language Models (LLMs) seemed like an appealing solution to help me get to grips with programming.

 But LLMs didn’t come out with an instruction manual and like everyone else, I experimented with them.
 Because of how easy and instinctive they were to use, they quickly became a go-to place for help and I started noticing a pattern in my learning that didn’t feel quite right.
-So I decided to take a step back and get back to the basics.
+So I decided to take a step back and revisit the basics.

 In this blog, I explore the role of AI through the lens of someone just beginning their journey in tech - and consider how we can embrace it moving forward.